ph142-ucb/sp26/README.md

-# fa25
+# sp26
-This is the course website for PH 142 Fall 2025.
+This is the course website for PH 142 Spring 2026.